Leeds United F.C.–Manchester United F.C. rivalry: Busby v Revie – the rivalry intensifies

 The rivalry between the two sides carried on at full force throughout the rest of the 1960s and the 1970s.
 Leeds achieved both domestic and European success, winning the First Division title in the 1968–69 season and the 1973–74 season, as well as finishing runners-up five more times, and never finishing outside the top four places whilst Revie was at the helm.
-Leeds earned a feared reputation for toppling European sides, including the likes of Juventus, Barcelona, Napoli, Anderlecht and Valencia; in doing so they became Inter-Cities Fairs champions twice and once runners-up, and controversially came runners up in the 1973 European Cup Winners' Cup Final and 1975 European Cup Final.
-Leeds new dominance was highlighted by the fact that in 1970 they came close to achieving an historic Cup Treble, however they finished runners up in both the league and FA cup, and were knocked out of the European cup at the semi-final stage.
+Leeds earned a feared reputation for toppling European sides, including the likes of Juventus, Barcelona, Napoli, Anderlecht and Valencia; in doing so they became Inter-Cities Fairs champions twice and once runners-up, and controversially came runners up in the 1973 European Cup Winners' Cup final and 1975 European Cup final.
+Leeds new dominance was highlighted by the fact that in 1970 they came close to achieving an historic Cup Treble, however they finished runners up in both the league and FA Cup, and were knocked out of the European Cup at the semi-final stage.
 During this period Manchester United only won the league once, in the 1966–67 season, and were at the end of several defeats inflicted by Leeds, including a 5–1 defeat at Elland Road in 1972, they were relegated in the season Leeds became champions in 1974.
 However they had other successes, including winning the European Cup in 1968, an honour Leeds have never won.

-The 1977 FA Cup Semi-Final between Manchester United v Leeds United at Hillsborough Sheffield was labelled 'The Battle of the Roses' on the cover of the official match-day programme.
+The 1977 FA Cup semi-final between the two sides at Hillsborough was labelled 'The Battle of the Roses' on the cover of the official match-day programme.
 There was extensive violent clashes between supporters outside the stadium both before and after the match plus during the match inside the stadium, with numerous arrests and injuries.
-Manchester United won the match 2-1 and went on to beat Liverpool 2-1 in the Final at Wembley Stadium.
+Manchester United won the match 2–1 and went on to beat Liverpool with the same scoreline in the final.